coq/coq/doc/sphinx/proof-engine/ltac2.rst

 The current implementation recognizes the following built-in quotations:

 - ``ident``, which parses identifiers (type ``Init.ident``).
-- ``constr``, which parses Coq terms and produces an-evar free term at runtime (type ``Init.constr``).
+- ``constr``, which parses Rocq terms and produces an-evar free term at runtime (type ``Init.constr``).
-- ``open_constr``, which parses Coq terms and produces a term potentially with holes at runtime (type ``Init.constr`` as well).
+- ``open_constr``, which parses Rocq terms and produces a term potentially with holes at runtime (type ``Init.constr`` as well).
-- ``preterm``, which parses Coq terms and produces a value which must be typechecked with ``Constr.pretype`` (type ``Init.preterm``).
+- ``preterm``, which parses Rocq terms and produces a value which must be typechecked with ``Constr.pretype`` (type ``Init.preterm``).
-- ``pat``, which parses Coq patterns and produces a pattern used for term matching (type ``Init.pattern``).
+- ``pat``, which parses Rocq patterns and produces a pattern used for term matching (type ``Init.pattern``).
 - ``reference``  Qualified names are globalized at internalization into the corresponding global reference,